Skip to main content

 I have made several blog posts about the math popularizer and youtuber Matt Parker and how he has got a very bad case of "they-pronoun fetish", which he contracted some time in the late 2019.
 Since then he has been on a more or less active quest to make "they" the standard "gender-neutral third-person singular pronoun".

 Rather obviously, he isn't the only person doing this, of course.
-He most likely didn't come up with that idea (ie. to try to spread that notion by using that pronoun in that manner everywhere), it's likely somehow talked him into it, and rather obviously he isn't the only person who has been thus talked into doing it.
+He most likely didn't come up with that idea (ie. to try to spread that notion by using that pronoun in that manner everywhere), it's likely someone talked him into it, and rather obviously he isn't the only person who has been thus talked into doing it.

 I recently came across this YouTube video about the concept of "second-person perspective video games" by some smaller youtuber (56k subscribers as of writing this).
 The author talks a lot about the concepts of "first person", "second person" and "third person", and what those could mean in video games.